Jobs

 Submission

-In order for a task to be executed, it must be instantiated with concrete inputs and then submitted as a job.
-The task is then be executed in the context of the job, and if it spawns sub-tasks, they are executed as part of the same job as well.
+To execute a task, it must be initialized with concrete inputs and submitted as a job.
+The task will then run within the context of the job, and if it generates sub-tasks, those will also execute as part of the same job.

-Once a job is submitted, its root task is scheduled for execution, and any eligible task runner may pick it up and execute it.
+After submitting a job, the root task is scheduled for execution, and any eligible task runner can pick it up and execute it.

 Retry Handling